SAHSP/SAHSP/README.md

 # 💫 About Me:
 Hi there!
 I'm Sai Arihara Sudan Pasupathy, a passionate developer who loves to explore various technologies and solve problems using code.
-I'm currently Focused on Machine Learning and Data Science.
+I'm currently Focused on Frontend & acheiving Full Stack

 ## 🌐 Socials: